IsuruHaupe/badass/README.md

 You will need to uncomment a line in [bdd.go](server/bdd.go) in the ```ConnectToDB``` function.
 And maybe update the database inside the docker image.
 And update [referee.go](client/referee.go) and [watcher.go](client/watcher.go) in the client folder.

+# Deployment

+We deployed a functionnal version of the back-end in heroku.
+You can do the same by following the readme in the *production* branch in this repository.

+Basically you can deploy this back-end wherever you want (for example on a rasberry pi or a cloud provider) and allow connection on the device so that referee and watchers interact with each other.
+The referee and the watchers then only need to know the URL of the website to connect to it from the frontend and interact with the server.
+For this you will need an internet connection (wi-fi or mobile data).

+# Security Issue

+A ill intentioned user can easily hack a match that is being played by simply querying the live match route and getting the UUID of the match.
+Then using this UUID can connect via a websocket connection to the referee route.
+To that extent new developpers contributing on that project should implement secure authentification of user for example using JWT.
+We didn't have time to implement it but we still wanted to point out that this is feature that will be needed for real use case of this architecture.
+Please look a the [todo](#todo) section with useful links to implement it.

 # References

 * 1 - [Going Infinite, handling 1 millions websockets connections in Go / Eran Yanay](https://www.youtube.com/watch?v=LI1YTFMi8W4&t=1928s)